 COVID-19 and the resulting government restrictive measures continue to have a significant impact on the global and domestic economy since the onset of the pandemic in March 2020.
-While many areas experienced a respite in case counts delineating the first wave, the pandemic entered a second wave with increased case outbreaks.
-Subsequent to year end 2020, the Government of Quebec took another set of measures to slow the pandemic spread by announcing on January 8, 2021 the closing of non-essential retail operations throughout the province and by making remote work mandatory for people working in offices, except for workers whose public or private sector employers deem their presence necessary to pursue the organization's activities.
+While many areas experienced a respite in case counts delineating the first wave, the pandemic entered subsequent waves following detection of new variants including the Delta and Omicron variants, with increased case outbreaks.
+In response, the Government of Quebec implemented various measures to slow the pandemic spread including by making remote work mandatory for people working in offices, except for workers whose public or private sector employers deem their presence necessary to pursue the organization's activities.
 Cominar has implemented additional safety measures at all of its properties, including increased frequency in cleaning and disinfecting, as well as physical distancing practices.
 As the COVID-19 pandemic evolves, Cominar will continue to act according to directions provided by the Federal, Provincial and Municipal governments.
 Despite the recent rollout of vaccinations across Canada and globally, the longevity and extent of the pandemic, the duration and intensity of resulting business disruptions and related financial, social and public health impacts currently remain fluid and uncertain.
 Such continuing risks and uncertainties arising from the COVID-19 health crisis include, but are not limited to, consumer demand for tenant's products or services; consumer foot traffic to tenant stores and Cominar shopping centres; changing consumer habits and level of discretionary spending; mobility restrictions; increased unemployment; tenants' ability to adequately staff their businesses; tenants' ability to pay rent as required under their leases; the extent of tenant business closures and changes in tenant business strategies that may impact retail property occupancy; changes in the creditworthiness of tenants; leasing activities; market rents; the availability, duration and effectiveness of various support programs that are or may be offered by the various levels of government in Canada; the introduction or extension of temporary or permanent rent control or other form of regulation or legislation that may limit Cominar's ability to raise rents or the extent of such raises based on market conditions upon lease renewals or restrict existing landlord rights or landlord's ability to enforce such landlord rights; the availability and extent of support programs that Cominar may offer its tenants; the pace of property lease-up or rents and yields achieved upon development completion; domestic and global supply chains; labor supply and demand; and the capitalization rates that arm's length buyers and sellers are willing to transact on properties.